idafchev/idafchev.github.io/_posts/2017-07-11-http_steganography.md

 I do
 header:\_value\_\_\r\n

 There aren't many spaces in the HTTP requests and headers, so the capacity (number of bits I could hide in a request) and throughput are really low.
-For my tests I used every header I thought of to maximize the capacity of the request (also, the longer the 'user-agent' header is, the better).
+For my tests I used every header I could think of to maximize the capacity of the request (also, the longer the 'user-agent' header is, the better).
 Even so, the message "This is a very secret message!", needed 7 requests to be sent!
 It's obvious you couldn't use this to transfer even small files.
 Not only it's going to be sloooow, but the sysadmins will definately notice the large HTTP traffic coming from the machine.

 I think this technique is good only for malware C&C communication.